For two off-the-beaten path attractions in Western Massachusetts, visit Shelburne Falls, which is home to the Bridge of Flowers and Glacial Potholes.

-Each year when my dad and I attend the Green River Music Festival in Greenfield, Massachusetts, we look for new places to explore on our way to or from my home in Boston.
+Each summer when my dad and I attend the Green River Music Festival in Greenfield, Massachusetts, we look for new places to explore on our way to or from my home in Boston.
 Together we’ve wandered around some of my favorite Massachusetts towns including Concord and Northampton, and once, after spending the night in Brattleboro, Vermont, we took a scenic drive home through New Hampshire.

-We found the village of Shelburne Falls to be a typical New England town – lining its main street is a church, book and antique shops, and restaurants.
-What draws visitors around the world to its spot on the banks of the Deerfield River are its two one-of-a-kind attractions, the Bridge of Flowers and the Glacial Potholes.
+We found the village of Shelburne Falls to be a typical New England town – lining its main thoroughfare, Bridge St., is a church, book and antique shops, and restaurants.
+What draws visitors around the world to this quiet spot on the banks of the Deerfield River, though, are its two one-of-a-kind attractions, the Bridge of Flowers and the Glacial Potholes.

-Tips & Recommendations
+Tips & Recommendations for Visiting Shelburne Falls

 - Shelburne Falls is about two hours directly west of Boston and about an hour north of Springfield, Massachusetts.